knulli-cfw/knulli.org/docs/play/quick-start.md

 ### 4. Add games and BIOSes

 Depending on your storage choice, you can now start to add your games.
-Open your Windows Explorer and find the **KNULLI** device in your **Network** section.
-If the device does not show up, you can type `//KNULLI` in the address par of your Windows Explorer to find it manually.
+On Windows, open your **Windows Explorer** and find the **KNULLI** device in your **Network** section.
+If the device does not show up, you can type `\\KNULLI` in the address bar of your Windows Explorer to find it manually.
+On **macOS**, select *Go* in *Finder*, pick *Connect to Server* and type `smb://KNULLI` in the address bar.
 (If you changed the hostname manually, look for the hostname of your choice instead.)

-Alternatively, if you have formatted your SD card to exFAT, you can shut your KNULLI device down, eject the SD card, insert it into your computer and access it directly.
+Alternatively, if you have a Linux-driven computer available, or if you have formatted your SD card to exFAT, you can shut down your KNULLI device, eject the SD card, insert it into your computer, and access it directly.

 In any case, you may drag-and-drop your games and BIOS files from your local hard disk drives to the corresponding folders on your KNULLI device.
-(You will find a more detailed walkthrough in the [Add Games](../add-games) section.)
+You will find a more detailed walkthrough and more alternative solutions for adding games in the [Add Games](../add-games) section.

 ### 5. Install PortMaster (optional)